dfaker/DegenAI/README.md

 Features fun pseudo VHS styled status messages.

+When run on a dataset that contains it's preferred degenerate content and a threshold of 0.5, detections at the rate of 3 seconds of output video stream per one second of scan time easily filling the buffer for a constant curated stream, for mainstream datasets much lower acceptance rates are seen.

 Provided with a pre-trained predictor that returns high predictions for frames that feature amongst other things:

 - Female faces